bparkis/llrt/README.md

 See [examples/ex5_multineurontypes.cpp](examples/ex5_multineurontypes.cpp).

 The comments in the example describe how to use multiple neuron types in the same network, plus a couple other things.
 Summarizing the key points:
-* A network operation will only run on links where N, E, e, and n from the kernel parameters all have types that match the data on the Components and Link ends.
+* A network operation will only run on links where N, E, e, and n from your kernel parameters all have types that match the data on the Components and Link ends.
 This allows you to write operations for the different neuron types without having them interfere with each other.
-* ParallelPart can be used to run two network operations at the same time when there is no dependence between them, which is faster.
+* ParallelPart can be used to run two network operations at the same time when there is no dependence between them, which can be faster.
-* The "connect" function to create a link has two extra parameters, swapEnds and swapAxon.
+* The "connect" function to create a link has two extra parameters, swapEnds and swapAxon, by default false.
 If set to true, swapEnds will swap which end is 0 and which end is 1, and swapAxon will swap which end is the axon and which end is the dendrite.

 ### Determinism
 A word on determinism.
 It's a desirable property that when you give the network a particular initial random seed, the resulting behavior is absolutely determined by that seed.
 This form of determinism makes experiments completely repeatable.